jordan52/trickykegstands/src/site/todayILearned.md

 Before this morning the only [Deer Tick](http://en.wikipedia.org/wiki/Deer_Tick_(band)) I've heard is off Divine Providence (they're latest album.)
 Hearing some things off [War Elephant](http://en.wikipedia.org/wiki/War_Elephant_(album)) is a surprise.
 They're folk-alt-country?
 I had no idea.
 I'm sure the recent change to their sound was a deliberate move, but I like to think that through the years they've been accidentally writing these one-off songs that didn't at all fit with their sound.
 Then one day they were like, "let's finally record all these fuckers and put them on one album."

-Last night in the State of the Union address Obama said, "Today, our scientists are mapping the human brain to unlock the answers to Alzheimer’s."
+Last night in the State of the Union address Obama said, "Today, our scientists are mapping the human brain to unlock the answers to Alzheimer���s."
 I work on the platform that handles imaging data for the Human Connectome Project and all that FDA stuff I bitch about is for a new class of Alzheimer's drug.
 Our lab is managing the brain imaging data.
 Fun!

 #### 2013 02 12